Why is it important to control aphids on milkweed plants?

 What makes this genus so important is that its members, such as butterfly weed are major sources of food for monarch caterpillars.

 Monarch butterflies are one of the most iconic butterfly species.
-Monarch’s are part of a population report due for release in December 2020.
+Monarchs are part of a population report due in December 2020.
 This report may add them to the endangered list.

-Butterfly gardens are considered vital to the conservation of pollinators such as bees and butterflies.
-Butterfly gardens are included in the national preservation strategy of the Pollinator Task Force created in 2014 by President Obama.
+Butterfly gardens are vital to the conservation of pollinators such as bees and butterflies.
+They are included in the national preservation strategy of the Pollinator Task Force, which President Obama created in 2014.

 Unfortunately, not everyone got the memo!
 The important milkweed plant (and indeed your entire butterfly garden) are prime targets for aphid attacks.